dividedmind/statistics-done-wrong/introduction.rst

 <false-discovery>`, :ref:`publication bias and poor reporting <hiding-data>`,
-:ref:`underpowered studies and right turn on red <rtor>`, :ref:`the misuses of confidence intervals <confidence-intervals>`, :ref:`pseudoreplication and the synchronization of menstrual cycles <periods>`, :ref:`the impact of all these errors <wrought>`, :ref:`what can be done to save statistics <what-next>`, and additional references and details in many other places.
+:ref:`underpowered studies and right turn on red <rtor>`, :ref:`the misuses of confidence intervals <confidence-intervals>`, :ref:`pseudoreplication and the synchronization of menstrual cycles <periods>`, :ref:`what can be done to save statistics <what-next>`, and additional references and details in many other places.
 I have also added "What should you do?" boxes to each chapter explaining the correct approach to avoid the statistical problems discussed.

 .. _contact: